rpglab/PSSE-Raw-File_Loader/README.md

 For the path-to-raw-file, you can use relative path if in the folder with the codes, or use absolute path.

-Note that this program read all data in the raw file except for multi-terminal DC transmission Lines, GNE devices, and Induction Machines.
+Note that this program reads all the data in the raw file except for multi-terminal DC transmission Lines, GNE devices, and Induction Machines.
 All loaded data are stored in the instance of PsseRawModel.java.

 It takes less than 1 second to load all the data even for a large-scale system.